nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.1 Card Package <a name="card"></a>
 The Card package consists of different classes that holds information on the main functionalities of the application, and is split into 2 packages, quiz and task, as well as Subject, Topic and Flashcard classes.
-- Quiz Package
+- quizcard package
     * Quiz class
     * Result class
     * TopicQuiz class
     * SubjectQuiz class
-- Task Package
+- taskcard package
     * Deadline class
     * Event class
     * Task class